Vector35/binaryninja-api/docs/guide/type.md

 If there were any parse errors, those will be shown instead of a list of types.
 Generally speaking, what this means is you're missing either header search paths or compile definitions.
 See the section below on [finding system headers](#finding-system-headers).

-Upon pressing Import, all the checked types/functions will be added to your analysis.
-Imported types will override any existing types you had defined, so they are disabled by default and indicated via the Exists Already column.
-Imported functions will replace signatures of any functions in your analysis whose name matches the one found in the header.
+After pressing Import, all the checked types/functions will be added to your analysis.
+Imported types will override any existing types you had defined so they are disabled by default as indicated via the `Exists Already` column.
+Imported functions will replace signatures of any functions in your analysis whose name matches signatures found in the header.

 ![Importing a header file](../img/import-header.png "Importing a header file")